 This course focused on both teaching and technology has been created for teachers who want to learn more about managing an effective and up-to-date classroom that encourages participation and engaged learning using the latest techniques and classroom tools.

 Teachers will learn more about managing a classroom through reflection, teacher observation, and case scenarios.
 Through interactive and engaging activities participants will learn how to establish classroom rules, provide clear instructions, monitor, develop rapport, incorporate pair and group work, and gain tips for encouraging students to reflect on their own classroom behavior.
 Assessment and evaluation will also be addressed along with the incorporation of student portfolios, rubrics, and presentation strategies.

-Participants will also have the chance to focus and practice how to manage an up-to-date classroom through the use of new tools and technology: Edmodo, Google and Microsoft Educational Apps, Online Quizzes and many others.
+Participants will also have the chance to focus and practice how to manage an up-to-date classroom through the use of new tools and technology: Edmodo, Google, Microsoft Educational Apps, Online Quizzes, and many others.

 Participants to the course will learn to: